MetOffice/CSET/docs/source/getting-started/index.rst

 The command line program uses the CSET python package directly to analyse data by using pre-existing or custom recipes.
-The command line program is useful for ad-hoc or small scale usage, as well as development. :doc:`Follow this tutorial for how to use the command line program <installation>`.
+The command line program is useful for running single recipes to get a single diagnostics, ad-hoc or small scale usage, as well as development. :doc:`Follow this tutorial for how to use the command line program <installation>`.

 The cylc workflow allows large scale processing of multiple models,